 Not surprisingly, one of the city's most striking bars is found in one of the city's most talked about resorts.
 Conceived by renowned design and architecture firm the Rockwell Group, The Chandelier is an architectural wonder that combines more than 2 million crystal beads (the largest quantity of beads used in one installation in North America), three luxurious bars and exclusive music all within one three-story space inside The Cosmopolitan of Las Vegas.
 Each floor houses its own unique bar experience where guests can enjoy interactive light shows along with their signature cocktails.
 The bottom floor offers a high-energy atmosphere that merges seamlessly with the surrounding casino floor; the heart of The Chandelier offers a more swank and sophisticated experience; and the top of The Chandelier offers a lively environment complete with festive concoctions overlooking the casino below.
 (702-698-7979, 702-698-7989)

-Read more about Heather Turk here.
+Read more about Terrisa Meeks here.

 Connect with Terrisa via: Blog | Facebook | Twitter | Google+